zeroschism/libvmod-geoip/README.rst

 Usage::

- ./configure --with-dat=/usr/local/share/GeoIP/GeoIPCity.dat --with-ipv6-dat=/usr/local/share/GeoIP/GeoLiteCityv6.dat --with-varnishsrc=/usr/ports/www/varnish/work/varnish-3.0.5 --with-vmod-dir=/usr/local/lib/varnish/vmods
+ ./configure --with-ipv6 --with-varnishsrc=/usr/ports/www/varnish/work/varnish-3.0.5 --with-vmod-dir=/usr/local/lib/varnish/vmods

  ./configure VARNISHSRC=DIR [VMODDIR=DIR] [--with-ipv6[=<location/to/GeoIPCityv6.dat>]] [--with-dat=<location/to/GeoIPCity.dat]

-`with-dat` is the path to the GeoIPCity.dat file containing the binary database to use for lookups.

-`with-ipv6-dat` is the path to the GeoIPCityv6.dat file containing the binary database to use for ipv6 lookups.
-This option also enables the ipv6 functions.
+`with-ipv6` Build IPv6 support to make the _v6 functions available.
+An ipv6 dat file must exist in addition to the ipv4 one.

 `with-varnishsrc` is the directory of the Varnish source tree against which to compile your vmod.

 `with-vmod-dir` Optionally you can also set the vmod install directory (defaults to the pkg-config discovered directory from your
 Varnish installation).